Secure File Sharing

 File Transfer Protocol (FTP)

-FTP does a good job of facilitating transfer from one system to another, however, it was not designed to be secure.
+FTP does a good job of facilitating transfer from one system to another, however, it was not originally designed to be secure.
 Experienced hackers can easily brute force a user’s credentials and intercept the information being transmitted.

 Flash drives / external hard drives / DVDs